 It will be interesting to see if this long break halts the little bit of momentum the Pistons have sustained with these back-to-back streak ending victories.

-Tags: Andre Drummond Brandon Jennings Channing Frye Charlie Villanueva Chauncey Billups Detroit Pistons Featured Gerald Green Goran Dragic Greg Monroe Ish Smith Josh Smith Kentavious Caldwell-Pope Kyle Singler NBA Phoenix Suns PJ Tucker Popular Rodney Stuckey Will Bynum
+Tags: Andre Drummond Brandon Jennings Channing Frye Charlie Villanueva Chauncey Billups Detroit Pistons Gerald Green Goran Dragic Greg Monroe Ish Smith Josh Smith Kentavious Caldwell-Pope Kyle Singler NBA Phoenix Suns PJ Tucker Rodney Stuckey Will Bynum